Can a Self-Employed Electrician Hire an Apprentice in Australia?

 4. You'll have typical obligations like paying your apprentice salary based on their award wage rate and organising benefits on their behalf, like superannuation and holiday leave, as any employer must.

 5. You may be eligible for financial incentives from the government, depending on the type of apprentice you take on.
-Read a comprehensive list of apprenticeship types that will attract apprenticeship wage subsidies in Queensland, New South Wales, Victoria, South Australia and Western Australia.

 6. Once you've decided to hire an apprentice, the next step is finding the right candidate.
 We recommend a pre-employment medical check, drug and alcohol check and police check.